mcmanus-git/Singapore-HDB/tom/README.rst

 --------------------------
 Random Forest Regression
 --------------------------

+* Random forest regression needed relatively high depth

+* It was important to review the difference between the predicted and actual (gives us inight into how the model was performing)

 * Some features were very very significant, while there were many where its importance value was quite low (exponential layout)